Public Health - LGC Awards 2020

 - The extent to which you have implemented evidence-based solutions to public health problems;

-- How cross-departmental and partnership working is used to inform decision-making and delivery;
+- How cross-departmental and partnership working is having an impact;